Zudest/KingdomDuels/content/rules.md

 Spell Cards can be activated from the hand or from the field (if they were Set face down) while Trap Cards must be Set face down in the backrow first for a turn before being able to be activated.

 Trap Cards have a "**Trigger**" condition which indicates that the card effect is automatically activated when that trigger is met (the player has no control over this activation).
-If the card says that the Trigger is "None" then you can activate the card at will (considering any other activation condition that the card may have).
+If the card says that the Trigger is "None" then you can activate the card at will as long as you are able to.

 If the player **does not** activate a trap card when its Trigger is met then the player gets an Idle Warning.
 If there are multiple of your traps on the field whose conditions are met at the same time: you can choose how many of them to activate (min.
 1) without getting an Idle Warning.

 **Continuous Trap Cards** with "Triggers" can be flipped face-up at any time their effect speed allows it, but the effect only activates when the Trigger is met.

-Spell and Trap cards can have the auxiliary "**Persist**" type that indicates that the card remains a certain amount of time in the field after its activation (the condition is specified alongside the Persist type in each card).
+Spell and Trap cards can have the auxiliary "**Persist**" type that indicates that the card remains a certain amount of time in the field after its activation (how long it stays on the field is specified in parentheses alongside the Persist type).

 ### 🌈 Other Cards

 There are a few Main Deck cards that have a **combination of two colors** in their frame.
 These cards are considered as having both their card types at the same time.
 They are **Spell Monsters**, **Trap Monsters** and **Spell Traps**.
-You can choose to play them as one card type or the other.
+You can usually choose to play them as one card type or the other.
 Each card specifies how to play them with a "Play" condition on its text.

 **Token** cards (gray frame) must be kept aside from the game and only brought up to the board when played by an effect.
 Tokens are considered Normal Monsters unless otherwise stated.
 Tokens can't be attached to other cards and thus cannot be used for summoning methods that attach their materials.
 When Tokens leave the field they are removed from the game.